Oleg-N-Cher/OfrontPlus/Readme.txt

   13. ORD(bool), ORD(set) supported in Oberon-3.

+  14. Arithmetic operations DIV0 and REM0 for integers, as in GPCP.

-  14. SYSTEM flags: VAR [nil], ARRAY/RECORD [untagged], POINTER [untagged] as in BlackBox.
+  15. SYSTEM flags: VAR [nil], ARRAY/RECORD [untagged], POINTER [untagged] as in BlackBox.

-  15. Advanced features for describing bindings to foreign libraries, system flag [stdcall].
+  16. Advanced features for describing bindings to foreign libraries, system flag [stdcall].

-  16. It's possible to use modules written in Oberon, Oberon-2, Component Pascal & Oberon-3 together in one project.
+  17. It's possible to use modules written in Oberon, Oberon-2, Component Pascal & Oberon-3 together in one project.

-  17. Tested with GCC/MinGW, Intel C++, SDCC and even Borland Turbo C.
+  18. Tested with GCC/MinGW, Intel C++, SDCC and even Borland Turbo C.

 Get it!